Galerstein Women's Center Resources

 The GWC provides a variety of in-house services for students, staff, faculty and the community, including space for study, events and meetings to accommodate individuals and groups.
 The Center provides student organization advising, as well as professional counseling services for students, staff and faculty.
 We offer a lending library with gender-related books and materials and videos, which can be checked out with a valid Comet Card.

-The GWC supports the mission of the Office of Diversity & Community Engagement to “embrace, enhance, and celebrate diversity at all levels of the University” which is realized in part through the counseling component of the GWC through cultural awareness programs, at-risk population, racial and age discrimination, adjustment and workplace conflict/mediation issues.
+The GWC supports the mission of the Office of Diversity & Community Engagement to “embrace, enhance, and celebrate diversity at all levels of the University”.

 LilyPad Lactation Room